 - Begin shopping for gifts for the birthday kid.

 02 of 10

-- Buy stock invitations from a retail store if you didn’t pre-order some.
+- Buy stock invitations from a retail store if you didn't preorder or make them.

-- Put together, write and send out the invitations.
-Be sure to include the party’s start and end time, your phone number, directions to the party location and the party’s theme.
+- Write and send out the invitations.
+Include the party’s start and end time, your phone number, directions to the party location, and the party’s theme.

-- Shop for party supplies, such as decorations and items you... may need to make the favors.
-Shopping early allows you the time to order items online if you can’t find them locally.
+- Shop for party supplies, such as decorations and items to make the favors.
+Shopping early gives you time to order items online if you can’t find them locally.

 03 of 10